Amaryllis Planting Instructions

 Planting amaryllis, that is something you dou inside your house.
 Amaryllis isn’t a real garden flower, it does best in the warmth of your living room.
-In winter it will bloom beautifully, a incredible flower bulb!
+In winter it will bloom beautifully, an incredible flower bulb!

 The amaryllis is a flowering bulb that is extremely easy to force into bloom.
 The bulbs we sell are all grown in Dutch greenhouses.
 After they are harvested in August the bulbs are stored at the right temperature, allowing the flower buds within the bulb to develop in an optimal way (see picture).
 At the time we ship, our bulbs are ready to bloom.

 Amaryllis planting: pot or vase

 At home plant the bulb in a pot with the bottom half in the earth.
-Thus planted, the neck of the bulb still shows above ground (see picture).
+Thus planted, the neck of the bulb will still show above ground (see picture).
 After that you give them a warm spot indoors.
 Keep the soil moist to the touch, just as you would with most other plants.
 Depending on the variety, your bulb will bloom within six to eight weeks.

 Amaryllis after bloom